RTEMS/rtems-docs/user/hardware/targets.rst

   :align: center
   :alt:  Software Layers on Hardware

-RTEMS Targets are grouped by architectures and within an architecture there are a number of Board Support Packages or BPSs.
+RTEMS targets are grouped by architectures and within an architecture there are a number of Board Support Packages or BPSs.
 An architecture is a specific class or family of processors and can be large such as ARM or specific such as the NIOS-II or Microblaze.